bowen0701/bowen0701.github.io/_posts/2015-05-07-ml-multi-arm-bandit.md

 Thus the multi-armed bandits problem is also known as the **problem of sequential experimental design**.

+## Discussions

-I definitely will exploit and explore this topic further in the near future. :-)
+From the above we know that the multi-armed bandits has lots of interesting applications.
+Thus, I definitely will exploit and explore this topic further in the near future. :-)